 How to continue on the journey of personal growth?

-Once you have started, it is pretty simple to then continue on the journey – because once you are aware of who you are, what you stand for, what feels aligned with your values, and what needs to change to make your life more fulfilled, you will know what to do.
-The question then just becomes do you want to do it alone, or do you want support?
+Once you have started, it is pretty simple to continue on the journey.
+Once you are aware of who you are, what you stand for, what feels aligned with your values, and what needs to change to make your life more fulfilled, you will know what to do.
+The question then just becomes, do you want to do it alone, or do you want support?

 Generally, however, you have all it takes to make that first step by yourself.
 But, when you still can’t say no or can’t set boundaries, it can be difficult to change habits or learn new skill-sets.
 Also, struggling to let go of the parts that are holding you back or even overcoming trauma can seem like insurmountable barriers.
 These are the moments when finding someone – a counselor, psychologist, or coach – who can support you becomes quite handy.